JackDougherty/jack-site/_portfolio/01coaching.md

   - What  for most people to grasp about your story of change?
   - What digital storytelling strategies can we include into your current work, without making too much additional work?

-**Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.
+[Email me](mailto:jack@jackdougherty.org) or schedule a free 30-minute Zoom meeting [on my calendar](https://jackdougherty.youcanbook.me/).
 For additional coaching beyond our introductory meeting, my services are available for a modest fee.
 Upon request, I will send you a proposal with pricing for a specific project and time period.

+<script src="https://embed.ycb.me"	async="true"	data-domain="jackdougherty"	data-displaymode="auto"></script>